-Further details about accessibility and participation in licensing can be found in AFS's 2017 report Taking Stock.2 This report analyses experiences of progress within the alcohol licensing system in Scotland since the Licensing (Scotland) Act 2005 was implemented in 2009.
-It also identifies learning and challenges, and makes recommendations for improvement and reform, many of which may be of interest to the Board.
+Further details about accessibility and participation in licensing can be found in AFS's 2017 report Taking Stock.1 This report analyses experiences of progress within the alcohol licensing system in Scotland since the Licensing (Scotland) Act 2005 was implemented in 2009.
+Informed by the views of over 170 licensing stakeholders, it also identifies learning and challenges, and makes recommendations for improvement and reform, many of which may be of interest to the Board.